 Across from the Dean Creek Elk Viewing Area east of downtown Reedsport, the O.H.
 Hinsdale Rhododendron Garden boasts a historic collection of rare and vintage rhododendrons, which thrive in the mild climate of the Oregon Coast.
 If your visit doesn’t line up with one of their annual events, you can visit independently any day of the week — just don’t park in front of the gate, be careful crossing the busy road, and use the utmost care in protecting this sensitive ecosystem.

 Oregon has several other stately gardens with rhododendron and azalea collections worth a visit.
-Palmerton Garden in Rogue River displays them under specimen trees from around the world.
+Palmerton Arboretum in Rogue River displays them under specimen trees from around the world.
 Eugene’s oldest city park, Hendricks Park, contains a rhododendron garden with thousands of rhodies, some dating back to the 1950s.
 And Brookings’ Azalea Park features deceptively tropical-looking native western azaleas alongside other ornamental plantings.